Reaching preservation age in Australia is the beginning of the necessary pre-conditions for the release of super funds.

 - Commonwealth Super – age retirement rules

-Preservation age (on its own) may not be enough
+Preservation age (on its own) may not be enough to enable release of funds

 Reaching preservation age is one factor enabling the release of preserved funds through commencement of a pension under the age of 65.